strangerstudios/pmpro-shipping/readme.txt

 == Changelog ==
 = .2.3 =
 * Updated required fields to show an asterisk.
 Set PMPRO_SHIPPING_SHOW_REQUIRED to false to set back to the old method where only optional fields showed (optional).
+* Using JavaScript to show the #sameasbilling checkbox only if the #baddress1 field is on the page and visible.

 = .2.2.1 =
 * Fixed bug with members list CSV columns.